Virginia-iGEM/igem-wikiscraper/README.md

 All of the children of selected tags are then unwrapped, discarding their attributes and keeping only their content in (what I believe is) a pre-ordered tree traversal.

 This process occurs for each page specified by `subpages`, leaving us with a list of lists of strings for each team.
-This 2d list is flattened to 1d by joining the sublists with newlines, before being appended to team information and written out one row in a .csv file specified by `outputfile`.
+This 2d list is flattened to 1d by joining the sublists with newlines, before being appended to team information and written out as one row in a .csv file specified by `outputfile`.
 This is repeated for each team in the teamlist, building up a list of team information paired with useful scraped data.

 ## Configuration

 Note: Some of these options can be set when using the CLI.
 Enter `igemwikiscraper -h` for a list of options which can be set through the CLI.
 This is convenient for options like `-vv` which you may not want to see on every scrape attempt.

 - data: Options for what kind of data we take in and look for
   - subpages: Which pages on the wiki to look at. `""` denotes the index.
 Note that each page is lead with a forward slash; every page must be lead with a forward slash.
-Examples: `/Team`, `/Safet`
+Examples: `/Team`, `/Safety`
   - filedelimiter: What kind of csv delimiter is the team name list using?
 The iGEM Team List page seems to generate CSV's with comma delimiters.
   - start: Which team in the list to start with.
   - end: Which team in the list to end with
 - scraper: Options for how the scraper filters and interprets data
   - htmlselector: JQuery-style selector for html elements. `#content` seems to include all hand-written team info without including any extra junk.
+Upon inspecting many iGEM wikis, we found all content _should_ be wrapped in `#mw-content-text`, but because there are _so many_ (about 10% of) iGEM wikis with broken HTML, mostly in the form of unpaired HTML tags, we have to be a bit generous with our selectors.
   - gracetime: Number of seconds to wait between HTML GET requests.
 Strongly reccommend this to be kept at 1 or above; any lower is considered impolite by web scraping standards, may break the iGEM Wiki, and may be considered a crime (a Denial of Service Attack, albeit a poor one).
   - stripwhitespace: Removes leading and trailing whitespace.
 Cleans up output a little.
   - collapsenewlines: Removes strings of newlines in retrieved strings